 - 1. Thermocouple connection loose at control board

-- 2. Pilot flame not touching thermcouple which allows thermocouple to cool, causing pilot flame to go out.
+- 2. Pilot flame not touching thermcouple which allows thermo couple to cool, causing pilot flame to go out.
 This problem could be caused by one or both of the following

 - A) Low gas pressure

 - B) Dirty or partially clogged ODS/ pilot

 - 3. Thermocouple damaged

 - 4. Control valve damaged

-- 1. Hand tighten until snug, then tighten 1/4 turn more. - 2.
-A) Contact local gas company.
-B) Clean ODS/pilot (see Cleaning and Maintenance, page 13) or replace ODS/pilot assembly. - Replace thermocouple. - Replace control valve.
+- 1.Hand tighten until snug, then tighten 1/4 turn more.

+- 2.A) Contact local propane/LP gas company.

+- B) Clean ODS/pilot (see Cleaning and Maintenance, page 12) or replace ODS/pilot assembly.

+- 3.Replace thermocouple

+- 4.contact dealer or procom.